ejukebox/ejukebox-website/index.markdown

 ## The new **eJukebox** `Smooth` package has finally arrived!

+- Due to popular demand
+- Specifically designed for retail
-Due to popular demand, at a cost anyone can afford.
-Find out more:
+- At a cost anyone can afford
+- Find out more:

 <p align="center"><a href="./smooth-package.markdown">
 <img style="vertical-align:middle;margin:5px 0px 0px 5px" width="300" src="blobs/eJukebox_Smooth.png"></a></p>